fi4sk0/aw-python311-docker/README.md

 # aw-python311-docker

+> In case anybody finds this an wonders why this is happening: As of writing this, the latest supported libicu is libicu72.
+Seems to be a dotnet dependency problem

 This repository contains a test case for a docx -> txt conversion using aspose-words for python in a docker container.
 The base image is `python:3.11`

 To run the test, execute the following commands: